Immunization Schedule for Children

 Japanese Encephalitis vaccine: Japanese encephalitis (JE) is a viral infection of the brain that is found in the Terai and in Kathmandu valley in the high risk months of late July to early October that can be prevented with the vaccine.
-At CIWEC, we carry the inactivated Vero cell vaccine (JEEV) and the live attenuated SA14-14-2 vaccine produced by Chengdu Institute in China.
-JEEV is started at 1 year of age and Chengdu can be given to children starting at 9 months.
-Availability of these vaccines is erratic at times.
+At CIWEC, we carry the inactivated Vero cell vaccine (JEEV).
+The live attenuated SA14-14-2 vaccine produced by Chengdu Institute in China is now available only through the Government program in multi-dose vials.

 MMR: Measles, mumps, and rubella are all caused by viruses and each has the potential to cause a serious illness with complications, and rubella infection in a pregnant woman can cause serious birth defects.
 The vaccine utilizes live viruses that have been changed so that they induce immunity but can’t cause disease themselves.
 2 doses of the vaccine are recommended to induce long lasting immunity.

 Meningococcal Meningitis: This is a very safe and highly effective vaccine against bacteria that causes meningitis or sepsis.
 The vaccine is a single shot that has to be repeated every three years when given to children under age 7, then once every 5 years if risk persists.
 We currently stock the quadrivalent vaccine (MENACTRA) consisting of A, C, Y and W135.